NEWM-N322/hw4-expoSnack/README.md

+# Homework 4 - Expo Snack Turned Local

+This is a snack I created on Expo, called homeworkone.
+I downloaded the Snack locally on my machine, and added all necessary dependencies in the project.
+Below I kept the original text created in the README, adding my own text in the beginning.

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!